(American, born January 4, 1877–died September 2, 1943) was a renowned essayist, poet, and Modernist painter. He is perhaps best known for his Dogtown

 During his stay in Manhattan, Hartley befriended Albert Pinkham Ryder

 , who inspired Hartley to see his art in a more spiritual sense.
 In 1908, Hartley moved to Lovell, ME, to live on an abandoned farm.
 During his time at the farm, Hartley produced what he considered his first mature paintings.
 Art promoter Alfred Stieglitz

-In 1916, Hartley moved back to the United States.
-However, he moved back to Europe and stayed there from 1921 to 1930.
-Once he returned to the United States, he lived in various places such as New Mexico, New York, and California.
-In 1937, Hartley decided to return to Maine.
-He remained in Maine and became part of the Regionalism movement.
+In 1916, Hartley briefly moved back to the United States, before returning to Europe, where he remained from 1921 to 1930.
+After permanently returning to the United States, he lived in various places, including New Mexico, New York, California, and, eventually, Maine.
+He remained in Maine, and became part of the Regionalist movement.
 Hartley was also known for his story Cleophas and His Own: A North Atlantic Tragedy.